Lab 8: Geospatial visualizations

 });

-Now, we need to create new data structures that correspond to arrivals, departures, and stations but only for the filtered trips.
+Now, we need to create the new data structures that we alluded to before, corresponding to arrivals, departures, and stations but only for the filtered trips.
 We can call them filteredArrivals, filteredDepartures, and filteredStations.

 This is where we need to be careful: if we simply do $: filteredStations = stations.map(station => {...}) and set properties on station, we will have modified our original station objects since in JS, objects are passed around by reference!
 To avoid this, before we set any property on these objects, we need to clone them.
 We can do that by doing this before we modify station: